 You can use one or more of the following strategies to help your students reflect on their group work skills.
-Depending on the nature of your group task or project, you might incorporate the listed activities during the task or at its completion.
-For example, ask students to submit a collaborative reflective report on group processes, or to complete the student exercise below: Planning ahead—What can I do better next time?).
+Depending on the nature of your group task or project, you might include a reflective activity during the task or at its completion.
+For example, at the end of the group task, students could submit a collaborative reflective report on group processes, or they could reflect on how to in the future by completing the student exercise: Planning ahead—What can I do better next time?).

 |Reflective activity||What is involved in this activity?|

 Checklists help students reflect on their group's preparation and performance of tasks.
 For example, students (individually or as a group) can complete checklists to help them reflect on their group contributions, performance in group meetings, performance in a group presentation; or the process of compiling a group-written report.

 You can use checklists to ensure that students create time for reflection in meetings, so that they come to understand that reflection is integral to group work, and factor it into their future meetings.